lucteo/lucteo.github.io/_posts/2021-08-06-cpp-executors-the-good-the-bad-and-some-examples.md

 As with most of the later articles, this was published in [Overload][1].

 <iframe width="620" height="876.5" src="https://accu.org/journals/overload/29/164/overload164.pdf" frameborder="0"></iframe>

+**NOTE**: The article contains one major error: I argue that executors do not provide a monadic bind.
+This is completely wrong.
+The `let_value` provides just this functionality.
+I'll try to correct the mistake in the next article.

 Don't forget to support [nolocks.org][2] by spreading the word.